 To re-enable bookings and meetings, you must either restore the connection by reconnecting, or disconnect your calendar by clicking the Disconnect link and then reconnect again.

 Possible connection failure reasons include:

-- Change of password – If your Exchange (Outlook) password was changed, you will need to reconnect.
-Sign in to your OnceHub account, and navigate to ScheduleOnce.
-Then, go to Integrations -> Calendar integration, and click the Reconnect button.
+- Change of password: If your Exchange/Outlook password was changed or your app password was deleted, you will need to reconnect.
+Sign in to your OnceHub Account, go to the left sidebar and click Profile -> Calendar connection, then click the Reconnect your Exchange/Outlook Calendar button.

 - Change of Exchange or network configuration: Your administrator may have changed the Exchange settings, firewall settings, or access permissions.
 Contact your IT support to find out about such changes.